North Shore, California

 North Shore is a census-designated place in southeastern Riverside County, so named because of its location along the northeast shore of the Salton Sea.
 It was once a popular vacation destination spot before ever-increasing salinity and pollution of the Salton Sea shut the tourist trade down.
+North Shore is flanked to the north and south by the Salton Sea State Recreation Area.
 The population was 3,585 at the 2020 census, up from 3,477 at the 2010 census.

-The town traces its beginnings to 1958 when developers Ray Ryan and Trav Rogers purchased the land on which the town would sit and began to sell individual parcels in 1960.